PotatoIsCoolio/Discord-Status-Changer/README.md

 Automatically updates your Discord status while you are AFK.
 Must install if you wannabe a cool kid ofc!
+This is the most simple script yet people
+Are so surprised over it.

 ## 🔧 Features
 - Set custom status messages